 Conclusion

-Among three different levels of pinching tried, parameters like weight of individual flower was observed to be maximum under no pinching (P0) treatment.
+Among three different levels of pinching tested, parameters like weight of individual flower was obtained to be maximum under no pinching (P0) treatment (improve this sentence).
 However, plants took minimum time for 50 % flowering under this pinching treatment.
 Besides, plants receiving no pinching treatment exhibited poor performances with respect to several growth and flowering parameters.
 Number of primary branches per plant,weight of flowers per plant, weight of flowers per plot as well as per hectare were found to be lowest under this treatment (P0).
 On the other hand several growth and flowering parameters were improved under this pinching treatment.
 Parameters like plant spread (N-S), number of primary branches, weight of flowers per plant, weight of flowers per plot as well as per hectare were observed to be maximum under this double pinching treatment.
 Besides, flowering parameters like 50 % flowering were maximum delayed under this pinching treatment.
 However, Different levels of pinching could not influence the plant spread significantly.

 Since the ultimate aim of any crop production programme is to maximize the yield through an ideal crop management practices, in the present investigation it was found that adoption of closest spacing of 30 cm x 30 cm with double pinching, once after 30 days and again after 45 days of planting was most suitable practice for maximizing flower yield in annual chrysanthemum cv.
 Local which may be recommended to the flower growers for its commercial cultivation in and around Bhubaneswar.

 References:

+Put the other references:

 Chauhan S, Singh CN and Singh AK.
 2005.
 Effect of vermicompost and pinching on growth and flowering in marigold cvPusaNarangiGainda.
 Progressive Hort, 37(2): 419-22.